2012cericc/CLI-Flashcards/README.md

 - flag cards in text file to never show again unless desired
 - GUI version, maybe Tkinker?
 - save non-hidden cards in a new file for later use
-- guard against multiple question/answer separators in a line
+- guard against multiple question/answer separators in a text file line

 ## Improvements to make
 - find a more human readable way to format flashcard text file